 The DRC segment can be understood as two distinct sub-segments joined at Kolwezi, each with different characteristics, infrastructure conditions, and rehabilitation requirements.

-The western sub-segment runs approximately 420 kilometers from the border town of Dilolo in Lualaba Province to Kolwezi, the self-proclaimed cobalt capital of the world.
-This portion of the railway traverses relatively flat savanna terrain at elevations between 1,000 and 1,300 meters, crossing several significant waterways including the Lualaba River and its tributaries.
+The western access section connects the Angolan border at Luau/Dilolo to Kolwezi, the self-proclaimed cobalt capital of the world.
+LAR gives the section as 450 kilometres.
+This portion of the railway traverses relatively flat savanna terrain at elevations between 1,000 and 1,300 meters, crossing waterways in the Lualaba system.
 The landscape is characterized by miombo woodland, seasonal wetlands, and scattered agricultural settlements.
-Population density along this stretch is lower than on the eastern sub-segment, and the railway passes through relatively few towns of significant size between the two endpoints.

 This sub-segment is the critical missing link in the corridor's east-west connectivity.
 It is the stretch that connects the rehabilitated Angolan railway to the DRC's mining heartland, and its condition will determine whether minerals from Kolwezi and surrounding mines can reach the Port of Lobito by rail rather than by the circuitous truck-and-rail combinations currently used.
 Track conditions on this sub-segment are among the worst on the entire SNCC network.
 Sections of rail date to the Belgian colonial era, with jointed rail on timber sleepers that have deteriorated beyond economical repair.
 Ballast has been depleted or contaminated, drainage structures are blocked or collapsed, and several bridges require complete reconstruction.
 Speed restrictions of 10 to 15 kilometers per hour apply on multiple sections, making the 420-kilometer journey a multi-day ordeal for freight trains.